The energy and utility industry is transforming, and as trends for 2023 show, the changes will be significant and challenging.

 Let’s look at what lies ahead for the Energy and Utilities industry in 2023.

-The need for sustainable and renewable power sources has become increasingly important, and the switch to renewable energy sources is happening fast.
+The need for sustainable and renewable power sources has become increasingly important, and switching to renewable energy sources is happening quickly.

 We won’t explain why.
 It has been said so many times before.